 Friday, February 26, 2016/

-Ferrier Hodgson said yesterday no buyer could be found for the electronics retain chain that carries the name of one of Australia’s most well known entrepreneurs.
+Ferrier Hodgson said yesterday no buyer could be found for the electronics retail chain that carries the name of one of Australia’s most well-known entrepreneurs.

 As a result, 301 Australian stores employing approximately 2460 staff will close.
 Another 62 Dick Smith stores in New Zealand employing around 430 people will also cease trading in the next few weeks.

 It’s a far cry from the early-1980s when Dick Smith sold the chain he founded with just $610 to Woolworths for approximately $25 million.

 In a monetary sense, it feels even further away from when private equity group Anchorage Capital floated the company in 2013, with a reported market capitalisation at the time of $520 million.

 Here’s a timeline of key events in the 48-year history of the Dick Smith business.

 1968 — Entrepreneur Dick Smith opens a car radio installation business in a small, rented space beneath a carpark in Artarmon, Sydney, with just $610.

 1970s-1980s — The Dick Smith business expands product range and grows to a network of 20 stores.

 1980 — Woolworths acquires 60% of the Dick Smith business.